pytchlang/pytch-tutorials/blue-invader/tutorial.md

 {{< commit unrolled-make-clones >}}

+We'll see later how to avoid repeating ourselves like this.

 ### Broadcast the message to run that code

 We'll put the *Galaxy* stage in charge of broadcasting the